 SKETCH a LAYOUT of your DESIGN on your sculpture!

-Refer to your final sketches and with an Ebony pencil (the lead is soft and will not dig into the sculpture) sketch out your patterns.
+Refer to your final sketches and with an Ebony pencil (the lead is soft and will not dig into the sculpture) or vine charcoal sketch out your patterns.

 - Construction must be crafted well.
 (Paper mache completely covers the bottom layer, add-ons, etc. of the sculpture and additions are sturdy.)

 - Sculpture must have a color scheme that illustrates the emotion/character you chose.

 - Patterns must be on all sides, except the bottom.
 (The bottom should have one color painted with your name, title + date.)

 - Sculpture must have facial features: eyebrows, eyes, nose, cheeks, mouth/teeth, chin + ears.

 - Facial features must be 3-dimensional and create form on the front and sides of the sculpture; these items may not just be painted on.

 - Paint must be properly layered with excellent craftsmanship.